 ShareFacebook Twitter AddThis

 Are you familiar with sumac, za'atar and marash?
-This trio of spices is poised to make a big splash in coming years as more and more people are turning the exotic flavors of the Middle East and beyond, according to this infographic from MSL Group.
+This trio of Middle Eastern spices is poised to make a big splash as more and more people are turning the exotic flavors of the Middle East and beyond, according to this infographic from MSL Group.

 Za'atar is to the Middle East what Herbes de Provence is to the French.
 A blend of sesame seeds, sumac, thyme and sometimes salt, za'atar is used in everything from breads and salads to meats, fish and poultry.
 Add a little to your vinaigrettes for a little extra oomph.